asciamanna/asciamanna.github.io/_drafts/the-cost-of-cost-center-software-development.md

-QUOTE TO USE:
-"Cost Accounting is enemy number one of productivity." -Eliyahu M. Goldratt

 ### Lack of Autonomy & Discipline
 One of the lessons we've learned from Netflix's success is that if you give teams a vision, a problem to solve, autonomy _AND_ the teams are disciplined you will surprised by the results.
 Minimizing costs of software development is often incompatible with disciplined development practices.
 In these organizations that focus on output, agile technical practices like TDD, pair & mob programming, microtesting, refacotring, and CI/CD are often ignored.
 Not only because these practices take time to master but because they are viewed as "slowing output."
 Internal quality is often invisible in these companies and ignored in favor of delivering more output.
 That is until the house of cards falls.